Exiled-Team/DiscordIntegration/README.md

 ## Installation
 1. Extract `DiscordIntegration.dll` and its dependencies from `Plugin.tar.gz`.
 2. Place `DiscordIntegration.dll` inside the EXILED `Plugins` folder like any other plugin and its dependencies in the `Plugins/dependencies` folder.
+3. Download the `DiscordIntegration.Bot` (Linux) or `DiscordIntegration.Bot.exe` (Windows) file, and place it anywhere within the system running the SL server.

 ## How to create a Discord bot
 1. Go to https://discord.com/developers/applications and create a new application.